parflow/parflow/docs/user_manual/keys.rst

 *string*
-**Patch.\ *patch_name*.BCPressure.GroundwaterFlow.\ *parameter*.Type**
+**Patch.\ *patch_name*.BCPressure.DeepAquifer.\ *parameter*.Type**
 no default
-This key is required when the GroundwaterFlow boundary condition is chosen.
+This key is required when the DeepAquifer boundary condition is chosen.
-It must be specified for both GroundwaterFlow parameters *SpecificYield* and *AquiferDepth*.
+It must be specified for both DeepAquifer parameters *SpecificYield* and *AquiferDepth*.
-This key specifies the type of the GroundwaterFlow parameter: *Constant* will set the parameter to a value set in the key **Patch.\ *patch_name*.BCPressure.GroundwaterFlow.\ *parameter*.Value**, while *FileName* will set the parameter to values read from the file provided in the key **Patch.\ *patch_name*.BCPressure.GroundwaterFlow.\ *parameter*.FileName**.
+This key specifies the type of the DeepAquifer parameter: *Constant* will set the parameter to a value set in the key **Patch.\ *patch_name*.BCPressure.DeepAquifer.\ *parameter*.Value**, while *FileName* will set the parameter to values read from the file provided in the key **Patch.\ *patch_name*.BCPressure.DeepAquifer.\ *parameter*.FileName**.

 .. container:: list
    ::

-      pfset Patch.bottom.BCPressure.GroundwaterFlow.SpecificYield.Type Constant
+      pfset Patch.bottom.BCPressure.DeepAquifer.SpecificYield.Type Constant
-      pfset Patch.bottom.BCPressure.GroundwaterFlow.AquiferDepth.Type FileName
+      pfset Patch.bottom.BCPressure.DeepAquifer.AquiferDepth.Type FileName

 *double*
-**Patch.\ *patch_name*.BCPressure.GroundwaterFlow.\ *parameter*.Value**
+**Patch.\ *patch_name*.BCPressure.DeepAquifer.\ *parameter*.Value**
 no default
-This key will set the GroundwaterFlow *parameter* to a constant value.
+This key will set the DeepAquifer *parameter* to a constant value.

 .. container:: list
    ::
-      pfset Patch.bottom.BCPressure.GroundwaterFlow.SpecificYield.Value 0.1
+      pfset Patch.bottom.BCPressure.DeepAquifer.SpecificYield.Value 0.1

 *string*
-**Patch.\ *patch_name*.BCPressure.GroundwaterFlow.\ *parameter*.FileName**
+**Patch.\ *patch_name*.BCPressure.DeepAquifer.\ *parameter*.FileName**
 no default
-This key will set the GroundwaterFlow *parameter* to the values read from the provided file.
+This key will set the DeepAquifer *parameter* to the values read from the provided file.

 .. container:: list
    ::
-      pfset Patch.bottom.BCPressure.GroundwaterFlow.AquiferDepth.FileName "filename"
+      pfset Patch.bottom.BCPressure.DeepAquifer.AquiferDepth.FileName "filename"

 Example Script: